TrevisanGMW/hello-github/gt_tools_docs/README.md

      alt="GT Utilities Menu"><br>

-<p>GT Utilities (GTU) is a collection of smaller functions that don't necessary use a window.
+<p>GT Utilities (GTU) is a collection of smaller functions that don't necessary need or use a window/dialog.
-<br>Most of them are found under "GT Tools > Utilities" but a few of them are scattered throughout the other menus.</p>
+<br>Most of these functions can be found under "GT Tools > Utilities" but a few of them are scattered throughout other menus.</p>

 <p><b>Standalone use: </b>
 <br>In case you're using the standalone version of GT Utilities, you'll have to uncomment one of the functions at the bottom of the script.</p>